Academic Requirements for Receiving Financial Aid (Satisfactory Academic Progress)

 Students may receive financial aid for repeating failed courses pending that they are meeting SAP standards.
 Students who receive a passing grade for a course and decides to repeat the course to receive a higher grade may only receive financial assistance for the first repeat of the passed course.
 Students are not eligible to receive financial aid for two or more repeats of a passed course.

-Financial aid will not be provided for courses taken by audit, credit hours earned by placement test, or continuing education courses.
+Financial aid will not be provided for courses taken by audit, credit hours earned by Examination/Experience, or continuing education courses.

 II.
 Time Frame

-At the end of each semester, the Financial Aid Office staff will determine the aggregate number of hours the student has attempted.
+At the end of each semester, the financial aid Office staff will determine the aggregate number of hours the student has attempted.
 The student must not exceed 150% of the required program hours to graduate from any one degree program.
 Once a student has attempted 90 hours, he/she is ineligible to receive consideration for financial aid after that semester.
-He/she may appeal to have aid reinstated by enacting the appeal process.
+The student may appeal to have financial aid reinstated by providing supporting documentation.
+Galveston College is an equal opportunity institution in education and employment.

 Example- Students requiring 60 credits to graduate from a program may not earn more than 90 hours and still receive financial aid.